kuper0201/FileCrypto_Flutter/README.md

 2. Click "Unlock" button.
 3. Input password what you set for encryption.
 4. It's done.
 The decrypted files are locate your "Documents" directory.

+### Change Log

+2024.03.26.
+  Bug Fix: Now, generate new file when file names are same.